alanmimms/jurassic-20/README.md

 same microcode and all software (given enough I/O peripheral emulations).

-This is totally a playground work in progress.
+This is totally a playground, and it's also a work in progress.

 The process has been to take the DECSYSTEM-20 KL10PV CPU schematics and create a logical description of the entire system's netlists so I